shaunickmistry/intro-to-python/README.md

 - i.e. How do I download a webpage?
 Then once that's done, how do I convert that file into a Beautiful Soup object?

 ### Task 2 - I'm Feeling Lucky
-Given a search term, write a Python script that will open the top 5 results from Bing in your web browser.
-(I recommend Bing because the HTML structure of Google results has become more complicated since Al wrote his course)
+Given a search term, write a Python script that will open the top 5 results from Bing in your web browser - I recommend Bing because the HTML structure of Google results has become more complicated since Al wrote his course.

+### Task 3 - Selenium
+Now we get onto the fun stuff!
+Writing programs that can interact with webpages 😱.
+In this task, use what you have learnt from Chapter 11 about Selenium to login to a social media account and post a message.

+**Top Tips:**
+- You'll need to download the `chromedriver` from https://chromedriver.chromium.org/downloads which will allow Python to talk to your Chrome browser.
+- Make sure the `chromedriver` version matches the version of your Chrome application.
+- When creating the `browser` variable, pass as a parameter to the Chrome initialiser the location of your file i.e `browser = webdriver.Chrome(executable_path="/Users/smistry/Downloads/chromedriver")`

 ## Lesson 2 - Spreadsheet Manipulation
 Bar